 A History of Leadership in Social Emotional Learning

-Established in 1997, Six Seconds is a world leader in emotional intelligence with offices and representatives in over 25 countries.
+Established in 1997, Six Seconds is the world’s community for emotional intelligence – in 200+ countries.

 A pioneer in social emotional learning, Six Seconds’ education programs are enhanced by a transformational learning approach, scientifically validated EQ measures for youth adults, and school climate, several curricula targeted to Six Seconds EQ competencies, and a growing lessons database.
 Certification programs and resources are available for administrators, teachers, staff, school counselors and support personnel and all school and community leaders.